tiagomelojuca/otclient-wiki/Module-Tutorial.md

 So now that you have an understanding of what a module is and somewhat how they operate we will go ahead and start creating a new one.

 ## Starting from scratch
 We are going to create a fresh module from scratch, the first thing you need to do is create the modules directory.
-The directory name should reflect the overall feature itself, so we will call ours **game\_spells** to start creating a new module that will list all the players spells with their appropriate information.
+The directory name should reflect the overall feature itself, so we will call ours `game_spells` to start creating a new module that will list all the players spells with their appropriate information.
 We won't be creating this entire module but we can get started to see how it all works.

-* Create a new directory call game\_spells inside the clients /modules directory.
+* `Create a new directory call game\_spells inside the clients /modules directory.`

 Inside game\_spells we need to start by adding 3 new base files: spells.lua, spells.otmod and spells.otui for the modules logic, registration, and interface design.

-* Create 3 new base files spells.lua, spells.otmod and spells.otui inside /modules
+* `Create 3 new base files spells.lua, spells.otmod and spells.otui inside /modules`

 You might already know what the .lua file represents but what are these new extensions .otmod and .otui?
+### .otmod

-**.otmod** file is the file that is used to initialize the module within otclient, it is like a register in that it will register the module for use inside the client.
+.otmod file is the file that is used to initialize the module within otclient, it is like a register in that it will register the module for use inside the client.
 This file generally has a structure like this:
 ```lua
 Module
   name: game_spells -- name of the module (generally the same name as the modules directory.